 Refer to the "Connecting to a Computer" (page 22) for more information on connecting a computer to the DME64N/24N.
-Refer to the DME Designer Installation Guide for detailed information on installing the DME Designer application and required software drivers.
+For details on how to install DME Designer and the drivers that are required for connection, refer to the "DME Setup Manual."